AislingGilder85/Project-2/README.md

 This repository is for the creation of a machine learngin model to predict the rating of white wines.

 The model I am choosing for production is a RandomForestClassifier at a depth of 17.
 It has the highest accuracy of all the models, tied only with a GridSearch KNN model.
 However, this model is much less compuationally taxing and much faster to run.
+More information for the other models and methods attemping in the creation of this model is located in the notebooks of this repository.

 ![final model](https://user-images.githubusercontent.com/101794920/176862844-f1948918-621a-4213-b152-14b08c22993a.JPG)